koorzenb/modern-web-development/Project 6 - Promises/crs-starter-master/readme.md

-# Javascript (Project 6)
+# Javascript (Project 6) - Promises

 ## Introduction

-This is a basic javascript project built for training purposes.
+This is a simple javascript content manager built for training purposes.

 ## Overview
 This project contains 1 exercise.

-Exercise 3:
+Exercise 4:
-This exercise aims to display skills at javascript classes, es6, object oriented programming, inheritance, seperation of concern.
+This exercise aims to display skills at javascript classes, es6, seperation of concern, but most importantly an understanding of Promises and Async/Await.

-It contains 4 classes: Person, People, MileyCyrus and JoeDirt.
-A Person has all common properties i.e name, surname and lastname.
-People extends Person with the functionality common to all Person instances e.g start walking, stop walking.
-A MileyCyrus class then extends the People class by giving it it's unique instance characteristics i.e instance name, instance status.
+The Content Manager class receives an array of files.
+When it's download functionality is triggered, it will download all files, pass them on to be processed and then render the processed result to the screen.